mttcohack/MTTCohackMonitor/README.md

 ### Log Analytics Challenges

 1. Upload a file to blob container and create a KQL to show only uploads.
-2. Show with a KQL query the heartbeat of the VM vm-xxxxx-01
+2. With a KQL query, get the count of the heartbeat of the VM vm-xxxxx-01 in the last 1 hour.
 3. show with KQL query the "Security Events" from the azure vm guest os.
 4. Create Alert notification on security event.